mainio/decidim-api-examples/README.md

 information in case they reverse engineer the software they have the code for, even when it is in compiled format.

+### Machine-to-machine applications

+Machine-to-machine applications are always "confidential" and assumed to have elevated admin-level permissions within Decidim.
+These types of applications do not use OAuth for signing in or authorizing the application, as the authorization is done by the Decidim system administrator when creating the API user at the "API Credentials" section of the Decidim `/system` panel.

+The machine-to-machine users will always authenticate with the API using the dedicated API authentication endpoints in Decidim.
+The API credentials for the authentication are available and assigned from the Decidim `/system` panel.

+With machine-to-machine integrations, there should not be any end user interacting with the Decidim API.
+In these applications, the API interactions should be always done with a computer through some kind of automation and the machine always represents itself when interacting with the API.
+Therefore, there is no actual Decidim end user interacting with the API in these types of applications.

 ### OAuth authentication flow

 The authentication flow works as follows for external applications: